scrapy/scrapy/scrapy/trunk/docs/topics/selectors.rst

    API based on `ElementTree`_ (which is not part of the Python standard library).

-Scrapy comes with its own mechanism for mechanism for extracting data.
-They're called selectors, because they "select" certain parts of the HTML document specified by XPaths.
+Scrapy comes with its own mechanism for extracting data.
+They're called XPath selectors (or just "selectors", for short) because they "select" certain parts of the HTML document specified by `XPath`_ expressions.

-`XPath`_ is a language for selecting nodes in XML documents, and it's also applicable for HTML documents.
+`XPath`_ is a language for selecting nodes in XML documents, which can be used to with HTML.

 Both `lxml`_ and Scrapy Selectors are built over the `libxml2`_ library, which means they're very similar in speed and parsing accuracy.